 Pay yourself first: managing your personal finances as an entrepreneur

-The line between your personal finances and your business’s books might not really exist.
+So when it comes to money, the line between your personal finances and your business’ books might not really exist.

-But the truth is that you, your family and your business will benefit if you start separating your personal and business finances, protecting your personal cash flow, maintaining your personal credit, saving and investing outside of your own business and planning for how you and your business will handle your retirement.
+But there are ways you can draw that line and enjoy the personal and professional benefits of protecting personal cash flow, maintaining personal credit, saving and investing outside of your business and planning for how you (and your business) will navigate your eventual retirement.

 Separate your personal and business finances

-We get it; opening another chequing account, applying for a business credit card and disentangling your expenses (the printer paper you’re buying for “business” versus the printer paper you’re buying for your kid’s homework assignments) aren’t always at the top of a new entrepreneur’s priority list.
+Opening another chequing account, applying for a business credit card and disentangling your expenses may not be a top priority.
 But there are lots of reasons why separating your personal and business finances is important.
-Here are a few of them:

-- You’re protected if your business goes under.
+- You’re protected if anything happens to your business.
 This is probably the biggest reason to open that extra account, file business taxes separately and apply for business financing as a business.

-- It’s easier to keep track of your business’s profitability, accounts payable and receivable and tax deductibles (that printer paper!).
-Better bookkeeping also makes it easier to see what areas of your business may need to be invested in and what areas may need to be pared back.
+- It’s easier to keep track of your business’s profitability, accounts payable and receivable and tax deductibles.
+Thorough bookkeeping also makes it easier to see what areas of your business may need to be invested in and what areas may need to be pared back.

 - You have a psychological distinction between you and your business.
-As an entrepreneur, it’s easy to feel like your company’s financial health is a direct reflection of you and your worth as a human being.
-Just being able to look at separate accounts and bottom lines can provide some healthy perspective.
+As an entrepreneur, it’s easy to feel like your company’s financial health is a direct reflection of you and your worth as a human.
+Being able to look at separate accounts and bottom lines can provide some healthy perspective and separation.

 Protect your personal cash flow